There are a variety of add-ons and built-in functions for seamlessly and automatically pulling business data into Google Sheets from external sources.

 Google Search Analytics

-Regularly importing Google Search Analytics data into a Google Sheet using an add-on called Search Analytics For Sheets is a great way to see what actual search queries are creating impressions on site content in the Google search results.
-When determining what keywords to optimize content for, it is helpful to understand what people are actually keying into Google Search.
+Regularly importing Google Search Analytics data into a Google Sheet using an add-on called Search Analytics For Sheets is a great way to see what actual search queries are creating impressions of on-site content in the Google search results.

 For example, here is a snippet of Google Search Analytics for this site, filtered for queries that contain the word “spreadsheet.”
-The sheet is also sorted descending by number of impressions.
+The sheet is also sorted descending by the number of impressions.

 The scheduler allows for Google Search Analytics data to be automatically pulled into Sheets at the beginning of each month.